 - “A Time to Talk” by Robert Frost.
 Robert Frost is an internationally recognized American poet.
-Though Frost is best known for his nature poems, he also wrote a number of poems about friends, including “A Time to Talk.”
+Though Frost is best known for his nature poems, he also wrote a number of friendship poems, including “A Time to Talk.”
 This poem is about making time to visit a friend, even when life gets busy.
 He writes: “When a friend calls to me from the road … I don’t stand still and look around … I go up to the stone wall / For a friendly visit.”

-- “Poison Tree” by William Blake.
+- “A Poison Tree” by William Blake.
 William Blake was an English poet born in the middle of the 18th century.
-His poem “Poison Tree” explores how dangerous it can be to keep your anger toward someone bottled up inside.
+His poem “A Poison Tree” explores how dangerous it can be to keep your anger toward someone bottled up inside.
 Tell your friend what’s bothering you and you’re likely to feel better, the poem argues.

 - “A Friend” by Gillian Jones.
 The modern poet Gillian Jones wrote the poem “A Friend” for her friend Ian.
 She details all of the wonderful qualities that true friends possess.
 The last and most vital point she makes reflects the “golden rule” (a.k.a.
-“Do unto others as you would have them do unto you.”)
+“Do unto others as you would have them do unto you”).
 She reminds us that we need to be good friends to have good friends when she writes: “Do not expect to just take and hold / Give friendship back, it is pure gold.”

 - “Sonnet 104” by William Shakespeare.
-William Shakespeare, famous for plays like Hamlet and MacBeth, was also an accomplished poet.
+William Shakespeare, famous for plays like Hamlet and Macbeth, was also an accomplished poet.
 One of his poems, “Sonnet 104,” talks about how friendship transcends time — in other words, enduring friendship remains intact despite the “process of the seasons.”
 For Shakespeare, true friendship lasts, just like his poems about friends, which are still read about 400 years after they were written!